floherent/wasm-service/docs/DEVELOPER.md

 It is composed of several modules that can be easily extended or updated to suit your needs.
 Those modules are: `HealthModule`, `ServicesModule`, and `ConfigModule`.

+The `ServicesModule` is a simple module that exposes a few endpoints, among them, one that relies heavily on the [@coherentglobal/spark-execute-sdk][spark-sdk] Node.js package's core logic.

-Some other considered coding techniques and best practices are:
+Some other coding techniques and best practices considered throughout this service implementation are:

 - [S.O.L.I.D.](https://en.wikipedia.org/wiki/SOLID)
 - [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)